Work At Home Success FAQ

 Can you tell me where to find data entry, typing or envelope stuffing jobs?

-The short answer is no, because these types of jobs are scams.
+However, I do see legitimate typing and data entry work now.
 Typing jobs are actually in the area of transcription and usually require a typing speed of 30 to 80 words per minute.
-Data entry jobs are very rare and usually involve knowledge of a specific industry and sometimes specialized equipment.
-Envelope stuffing is never legit.
+Data entry jobs usually involve knowledge of a specific industry and sometimes specialized equipment.

 Can you get me a job from home?